Fouga Magister CM.170

 [ no official independent state ]

 Katanga is a southern province in Congo (called Belgian King Leopold's "back yard") that declared independancy July 1960 with Belgian support as they had mining interests.
 Officially Belgium did not recognize this state but meanwhile supported it.
-A pro-secessionist Katangese Air Force (FAK) obtained three new Magisters (from a Belgian batch) and these were delivered to Katanga in February 1961.
-One of these was used against the ONUC in the September 1961 Siege of Jadotville, flown by a Belgian.
+A pro-secessionist Katangese Air Force (FAK) obtained three new Magisters (from a Belgian batch) and these were delivered to Katanga in February 1961; they had serials 294 (KAT-91), 295 (KAT-92) and 296 (KAT-93).
+Six others serial 297-302 never were delivered.
+One of the delivered Magisters was used against the ONUC in the September 1961 Siege of Jadotville, flown by a Belgian.
 The Magisters were armed with two machine guns and two locally made light bombs.
 It made numerous attacks on ground targets.
 It may be that a Magister was involved in the crash on September 18, 1961 of a DC-6 that was carrying Dag Hammarskjöld, the UN Secretary General near Ndola in Zambia.
 The Katanga Magisters were out of service after 1961.

 Congo remained very unstable and until 1971 was called Congo-Kinshasa and later Zaire.
 Still up to today, it is a complete chaos with a lot of political unrest with also outside involvement as the country has large mines with minerals and rare metals.